CALEDONIAN ALPS GLACIER TRAVERSE

 ARCTIC CHAR STREAMS AND TUNDRA

-Following a valley system inland, we’ll make a brief crossing of a dry, or bare-ice, glacier before descending onto land and the lush banks of an arctic char stream that drops to a bay and our first night’s camp.
-Next day, looking into the high mountains of the range, we’ll find our way through extensive moraines to gain a glacier tongue that provides a gently angled ascent inland.
-This will be a time to focus on crampon, axe and rope use before we reach the snow line when this kit will be necessary for safe travel.
+Heading inland, we’ll make a brief crossing of a dry, or bare-ice, glacier before descending onto land and the lush banks of an arctic char stream that drops to a bay and our first night’s camp.
+Next day, looking into the high mountains of the range, we’ll find our way through an area of moraines to gain the glacier tongue providing a gently angled ascent inland.
+There will be time to learn or refine crampon-, axe- and rope- use before we reach the snow line when this kit will be necessary for safe travel.

-At the high point of our traverse, surrounded by mountains, our plan is to set up camp on a shoulder with views extending from the fjords to the highest peaks of the region – a wild and beautiful spot.
-From here, we plan to ascend a snow summit, something we've previously timed to catch the midnight sun.
+At the high point of our traverse, surrounded by mountains, we'll set up camp.
+From here, we hope to ascend a snow summit, something we've previously timed to catch the midnight sun.

 THE KARALE GLACIER AND CALVING FACES

 Following broad ice fields that link through to the huge east-ward flow of the Karale Glacier, we camp under the 2000m spire of Rytterknoegten.
 The following day, dropping below the snow line, we skirt around crevasse fields, losing height towards Sermiligaq Fjord and the ice faces of the Karale and other unnamed glaciers that break into the ocean.
-Reaching the shoreline, we set up camp, high enough to be safe from calving events, but with a full view.
-In the morning, we continue east along the shoreline - with several calving glaciers entering the icy waters, our final day is spent in stunning surroundings.
+Reaching the shoreline, we'll aim to set up camp, high enough to be safe from calving events, but with a view of the calving face.
+We will continue east, following the shoreline and crossing several glacier snouts where meltwater rivers may block our way.
+If time allows, we aim to cross the headland that leads to Nunartivaq, a day of mountain travel with wild views.

-Our boat Aqqaluk will meet us the on last morning for the journey back to Kulusuk, where we'll enjoy hot showers and lunch before packing bags and walking back to the airstrip for the evening flight out to Keflavik.
+Our boat Aqqaluk will meet us the on last morning for the journey back to Kulusuk for hot showers and lunch before packing bags and walking back to the airstrip for the evening flight out to Keflavik.

 East Greenland Ski Touring, Mountaineering & Trekking Specialists